eclipse-archived/ceylon-lang.org/blog/2012-10-30-assertions.md

 A distinguishing characteristic of Ceylon is that exceptions aren't used to represent programming errors.
-Well, that statement is a little vague or even overly-broad, so let me make it more concrete with a couple of examples of exceptions that I think always indicate a programming error in Java:
+Well, that statement is a little vague or even over-broad, so let me make it more concrete with several examples of exceptions that I think always indicate a programming error in Java: